bpires/handbook/react/index.md

 And the statement must return something.

 For example, this is a common statement you will find in JSX.
-We have a ternary operator where we define a condition (`message === 'Hello!'`), and we print one value if the condition is true, or another value (the content of `message` in this case) if the condition is false:
+We have a ternary operator where we define a condition (`message === 'Hello!'`), and we print one value if the condition is true, or another value (the content of `message`, in this case) if the condition is false:

 ```js
 {